 This course offers experience with the collection of body fluids, laboratory procedures, and skills necessary to enter the health care force as a phlebotomist.
 This course prepares the student to take the national certification exam.
-Prerequisite: Current CNA certification.
+There is a prerequisite of CNA or EMT which leads to the required 160 hours of class, lab and clinicals.